Week 14 NFL score predictions: A guide to best games, more

 We're previewing the Week 14 NFL slate with score predictions for each game from our Nation reporters, what to watch for in fantasy, Football Power Index projections from ESPN Stats & Information and much more.

-Thursday Night Football: Jaguars at Titans
+Thursday Night Football: Titans 30, Jaguars 9

 Jump to a matchup: